inverno-io/inverno-mods/inverno-security-http/README.md

 ## Cross-site request forgery protection (CSRF)

-Cross-site request forgery attack consists for an attacker to make the Web browser of a victim perform unwanted action on a trusted Web site when the user is authenticated.
+Cross-site request forgery attack consists for an attacker to make the Web browser of a victim perform unwanted action on a trusted Website when the user is authenticated.
 This is made possible by the use of cookies holding authentication credentials and which are automatically included in the requests by the Web browser.
 As far as the server is concerned, it can not make the difference between a legitimate and a malicious request as long as it contains valid credentials.

 The `CSRFDoubleSubmitCookieInterceptor` can be used to protect against CSRF attacks, it implements the double submit cookie method advised by [OWASP][csrf_owasp].